Relm4/Relm4/README.md

 + list: A simple app using `gtk::ListView` to efficiently render large list.
 It's very close to the example in the [gtk4-rs book](https://gtk-rs.org/gtk4-rs/git/book/lists.html).

 + tokio: An app using the tokio-rt feature and an `AsyncRelmWorker` to efficiently fetch favicons and HTML text from websites.
 Note that by default delays for the HTTP-requests are enabled that makes UI updates better visible.
 To disable the delays comment the two lines starting with `tokio::time::delay`.

++ macro: A simple app with a counter that demonstrates how to use the `relm4-macros::widget` macro.

 **Feedback on the design and contributions are highly appreciated!**